ostracod/tractor/languageDocumentation/memory.md

 The stack contains one or more frames, each of which stores the data of application variables.
 At the beginning of the stack's life cycle, the stack contains a single frame to store global variables.
 When a function is invoked, a new frame is added to the stack to store local variables of the function.
 When function invocation finishes, the frame is removed from the stack.

-At comptime, Tractor emulates a stack and a fixed data region.
+At comptime, Tractor emulates RAM and a fixed data region.
 Because runtime and comptime have the same memory regions, functions can be shared more easily between evaluation times.